-- 1. Any decision taken by an examiner or by the Examination Board, including a refusal to make a decision, can be appealed to with the Examination Appeals Board (CBE, cbe@eur.nl) on the grounds of a conflict with the written and unwritten rules.
-This includes appeals regarding examination results. - 2.
-The period of appeal is six weeks and starts on the day after the date of notification of the decision.
+- Any Decision taken by an examiner or by the Examination Board, including a refusal to make a Decision, can be appealed to with the Board of Appeals for Examinations (CBE, cbe@eur.nl) on the grounds of a conflict with the written and unwritten rules.
+This includes appeals regarding examination results - 2.
+The period of appeal is six weeks and starts on the day after the date of notification of the Decision.